SysKitTeam/docs-point/docs/governance-and-automation/provisioning/templates.md

 * **Point Admins who don't use** Viva Engage provisioning templates **will not receive any reconsent prompts** and do not need to reconsent.

-For more details on the [permissions given to Viva Engage Community for provisioning, take a look at this article.](../../requirements/permission-requirements-change-log.md#syskit-point-cloud-20255114).
+For more details on the [permissions required for Viva Engage community provisioning, take a look at this article.](../../requirements/permission-requirements-change-log.md#syskit-point-cloud-20255114).
 :::

-When creating a Viva Engage Community template, there are a couple of differences compared to the Microsoft Teams template.
+When creating a Viva Engage community template, there are a couple of differences compared to the Microsoft Teams template.

 * **Community Admins** – allows the following options:
   * Predefine community admins that are always added to this type of workspace: